 The latest surgical robotics technology enables surgeons at Pascack Valley Medical Center to provide a personalized surgical experience in the areas of Orthopedics, Gynecology, Bariatric and General Surgery with an emphasis on elevated patient care.
 Through the use of micro instruments that leave minimal scars, the approach is robot-assisted – as surgeons still perform the surgery – for enhanced precision.

-Surgeons at Pascack Valley Medical Center use the Senhance Surgical System for Gynecology, Bariatric and General Surgery.
+Surgeons at Pascack Valley Medical Center use the Senhance® Robotic Surgical System for Gynecology, Bariatric and General Surgery.

-The Senhance Surgical System features a digital interface between the surgeon and patient to enhance minimally invasive surgery.
+The Senhance® Surgical System enhances the surgeon's senses during minimally invasive surgery.
+The system features a digital interface between the surgeon and patient to enhance minimally invasive surgery.
 The surgeon controls small surgical instruments with precision and a sense of touch, which monitors and limits excess forces generated during surgery.
-A small camera is controlled inside the body by tracking the surgeon’s eye movements on a 3D display.
+A small camera is controlled inside the body by tracking the surgeon's eye movements on a 3D display.
 The goal of digitizing surgery is to support the surgeon with state-of-the-art tools that provide control during surgery while minimizing incisions and recovery.
-The Senhance System includes 3-mm diameter instruments, which can be used to perform surgery with a virtually scarless approach.
+The Senhance® System includes 3-mm diameter instruments, which can be used to perform surgery with a virtually scarless approach.

 Surgeons at Pascack Valley Medical Center use the Mako Robotic Arm for Hip and Knee replacement.